Knowledge base

 Re-enable the mail function

-If you still want to use the PHP mail function, you will need to enable it on each of the sites of your concerned Web Hosting:
+If you still want to use the PHP mail function, you will need to activate it on each of the sites of your concerned Web Hosting:

-4. From the PHP / Apache tab, enable the mail function:
+4. Click on the PHP / Apache tab:

 PHP mail() examples...